att-innovate/firework/README.md

 ![alt text](resources/are-you-sure.png)

-7. Great, we've opened finally opened the Virtual Console Client!
+7. Great, we've finally opened the Virtual Console Client!
 Click anywhere in the window so that its menu appears at the top of your screen in the menu bar.
 Click *Virtual Media* > *Connect Virtual Media*.
+I couldn't take a screenshot of this step because when the Virtual Console Client is in focus, it captures all keyboard events.
+See the menu bar in the screenshot below.

 ![alt text](resources/menu-bar.png)